 On 1 September, in a clear example of indoctrination violating the right to quality education, high school students across the country and in occupied territories of Ukraine were issued new "unified" history textbooks.
-These sought to whitewash the historical human rights record of Russian and Soviet authorities and their colonial policies, while also falsely justifying Russia's war of aggression in Ukraine as an act of selfdefence.
+These sought to whitewash the historical human rights record of Russian and Soviet authorities and their colonial policies, while also falsely justifying Russia's war of

-On 17 March, the ICC issued arrest warrants for President Putin and the Commissioner for Children's Rights Maria Lvova-Belova on charges of the war crime of unlawful deportation and transfer of Ukrainian children from occupied territories.5 Russia refused to cooperate with the ICC and introduced criminal liability for assisting international organizations or foreign governments in the prosecution of Russian officials or military personnel.
+On 17 March, the ICC issued arrest warrants for President Putin and the Commissioner for Children's Rights Maria Lyova-Belova on charges of the war crime of unlawful deportation and transfer of Ukrainian children from occupied territories.
+Russia refused to cooperate with the ICC and introduced criminal liability for assisting international organizations or foreign governments in the prosecution of Russian officials or military personnel.
 The Investigative Committee opened a criminal case against ICC judges and the ICC prosecutor, accusing them of prosecuting "obviously innocent" individuals.
 In July, President Putin decided not to attend a BRICS summit in South Africa shortly before a court there decided he would be arrested upon arrival.